 Source-to-Contract: Getting ready for the Procurement Act 2023

-The Procurement Act 2023 comes into effect on 28 October 2024, and we are working on a range of solutions to ensure there is a smooth transition for you.
+The Procurement Act 2023 has been delayed by the Cabinet Office and will now come into effect on 24 February 2025.
+We are continuing to work on a range of solutions to ensure there is a smooth transition for you.

 We are actively updating Source-to-Contract, introducing new functionality and features, so you can meet the requirements of the regulations when our technology is combined with your processes.